Evangelos Florakis Naval Base: Expansion

-Incidents
+Explosion

 In February 2009 a Cypriot-flagged vessel carrying 98 shipping containers of military material including explosives, intended for Syria, was intercepted in the Red Sea; the containers were stored at the Evangelos Florakis base, exposed to sunlight.
 On 11 July 2011 they exploded, killing 13 people and causing more than €3bn of damage.
 The Commander of the Naval Base, Lambros Lambrou and the head of the Cyprus Navy, Naval Commander Andreas Ioannides, were both killed.